tdonohue/top-contributors/README.md

 # Top DSpace Contributors

 This GitHub Pages site lists the top [DSpace GitHub](https://github.com/DSpace) contributors *per month*.
-More information on how contributions are calculated is below.

 ## How are each of the Top Contributors awards calculated?
 How did you arrive at these counts?

 ### General Notes
 These statistics are ONLY gathered for activities within the [DSpace organization in GitHub](https://github.com/DSpace).
-These means that all statistics are an aggregate from all projects under that organization, but they do NOT include activities in [DSpace-Labs](https://github.com/DSpace-Labs).
+This means that all statistics are an aggregate from all projects under that organization, but they do NOT include activities in [DSpace-Labs](https://github.com/DSpace-Labs) or other organizations.

 ### Top PR Creators (per month)